donaldma/translink/README.md

 npm run build - creates production ready build
 ```

-You are all set, open the web app on your browser: <a href="http://localhost:3000" target="_blank">http://localhost:3000</a>
+You are all set, open the web app on your browser: [http://localhost:3000](http://localhost:3000)

 #### Pushing code